szelongq/tp/docs/UserGuide.md

 #### Adding an employee: `add`

-Need to add a new employee into HeRon?
-The `add` command allows you to do so, as long as the all details of the employee is given and follows the requirements.
+This command allows you to add a new employee into HeRon, as long as the all details of the employee is given and follow the requirements.
 Note that you cannot add an employee with the same `Name`, `Email` or `Contact Number` used by another existing employee in HeRon.

 Format: `add  n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS r/ROLE l/NUMBER_OF_LEAVES s/HOURLY_SALARY hw/HOURS_WORKED o/OVERTIME [t/TAG]…​`